mdn/content/files/en-us/web/progressive_web_apps/tutorials/cycletracker/manifest_file/index.md

 ## Up next

-To get the PWA benefits from other browsers and all operating systems that support PWAs, we nee to [add a service worker](/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker/Service_workers), which we'll do without using a framework.
+To get the PWA benefits from other browsers and all operating systems that support PWAs, we need to [add a service worker](/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker/Service_workers), which we'll do without using a framework.

 {{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/CycleTracker/JavaScript_functionality", "Web/Progressive_web_apps/Tutorials/CycleTracker/Service_workers", "Web/Progressive_web_apps/Tutorials/CycleTracker")}}